celo-org/docs/docs/cel2/l2-operator-guide.md

 ##### Full migration

 At block #TBD, the L1 chain will stop producing blocks.
 At this point, you can run the full migration script.
-For this step, you will need also some additional files, as the script will generate the L2 chain configuration and genesis files.
+For this step, you will need to pass in some additional files, and also configure paths to write the rollup config and genesis files to.

+You can pull down the required deploy-config, l1-deployments, and l2-allocs files as follows.

 ```bash
 CEL2_MIGRATION_DIR=/tmp/alfajores/cel2-migration-tool